umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 `Returns: BlockGridModel`

-**Block Grid** enables the editor to layout their content.
+The **Block Grid** enables the editor to layout their content in the Umbraco backoffice.
 The content is made of blocks, which can contain simple or very complex data.
-By defining column span and row span, each Block gets a size, this makes them to appear next to together or even in formations.
+By defining how many rows and columns the block spans, each Block gets a defined size.
+This will make them appear next to each other, together, or even in formations.

-Additionally Blocks can nest other Blocks forming more complex or strict compositions.
+Additionally, Blocks can nest other Blocks forming more complex or strict compositions.

-The default provided layout mechanism is based on CSS Grid, this can be adjusted or replaced to achieve the right layout for your project.
+The default provided layout mechanism is based on CSS Grids.
+This can be adjusted or replaced to achieve the right layout for your project.

-## Configure Block Grid
+## Configure the Block Grid

-The Block Grid property editor is configured in the same way as any standard property editor, via the *Data Types* admin interface.
+The Block Grid property editor is configured in the same way standard property editors, which is via the Data Types backoffice interface.

-To set up your Block Grid Editor property, create a new *Data Type* and select **Block Grid** from the list of available property editors.
+To set up your Block Grid Editor property, create a new Data Type and select **Block Grid** from the list of available property editors.

 Then you will see the configuration options for a Block Grid as shown below.